Angry North Korea threatens retaliation, nuclear test expected

 Recent satellite images have showed that the North has pushed ahead with work at a facility where it conducted previous nuclear tests.

-While the nuclear tests have successfully alarmed its neighbors, including China, they also showcase the North's technological skills which helps impress a hardline military at home and buyers of North Korean weapons, one of its few viable exports.
+While the nuclear tests have successfully alarmed its neighbours, including major ally China, they also showcase the North's technological skills which helps impress a hardline military at home and buyers of North Korean weapons, one of its few viable exports.

 The North has long argued that in the face of a hostile United States, which has military bases in South Korea and Japan, it needs a nuclear arsenal to defend itself.